smurashov/pumphouse/doc/RESOURCES.md

 Role resource does not depend on resources of any other type being defined in the target cloud.

-##### Migration strategy

-Following strategies are supported for migrating roles:

-- *all* moves all role definitions from source to destination cloud

 ##### Migration path